Diabetes and Women | Prevention and Care

 Diabetes and Women - Pregnancy

-It is safe to have a child if you have diabetes.
+Is it safe to have a child if you have diabetes?
+Well, absolutely, yes!
 But it is also crucial that you manage your sugar levels while being pregnant.
 Blood glucose and ketones travel through the placenta to your unborn child.
 Having high levels of blood sugar may lead to birth defects in the child.
 Therefore, you need to manage your diabetic condition before and during your pregnancy.

 Gestational Diabetes and Pregnancy